 Sweet William’s Farewell to Black-eyed Susan written by John Gay (1685-1732), British poet.

-All in the dawn the fleet was moor'd,
+ALL in the Downs the fleet was moor’d,

 Tell me, ye jovial sailors, tell me true,

-If my sweet William, if my sweet William
+If my sweet William sails among the crew.’

 Soon as her well-known voice he heard,

 He sigh’d and cast his eyes below: